62.6 GHz ScAlN Solidly Mounted Acoustic Resonators

 A promising alternative is solidly mounted resonators (SMRs), which enhance power and structural robustness while still confining acoustic energy with an acoustic Bragg reflector,\cite{495711, 4409835} rather than air in the suspended BAW counterparts.
 The materials and thicknesses in the Bragg reflector can be adjusted to target specific frequencies.
 These advantages make SMRs an attractive platform for high-frequency acoustic resonators.
-Despite this promise, most reported SMRs so far operate at frequencies below a few tens of gigahertz (Table~\ref{tab:soa}), and maintaining both high quality factor ($Q$) and coupling ($k^2$) at higher frequencies becomes difficult as the acoustic wavelength shrinks.
-A few demonstrations above \SI{10}{GHz} exhibit limited $k^2$ (e.g., $\le$3\%) due to lateral-field excitation and incomplete mode confinement.\cite{10718726} Some of the later demonstrations leverage multi-layer metal Bragg reflectors for 50 GHz operation.\cite{10307494,11083120} However, these devices rely on a rather complicated fabrication flow, and major challenges in mitigating the feedthrough from metal reflectors.
+However, most reported SMRs so far operate at frequencies below a few tens of gigahertz (Table~\ref{tab:soa}), and maintaining both high quality factor ($Q$) and coupling ($k^2$) at higher frequencies becomes difficult as the acoustic wavelength shrinks.
+A few demonstrations above \SI{10}{GHz} exhibit limited $k^2$ (e.g., $\le$3\%) due to lateral-field excitation and incomplete mode confinement.\cite{10718726} Some recent works show all-metal Bragg reflectors at 50 GHz.\cite{10307494,11083120} However, these devices rely on a rather complicated fabrication flow, and major challenges in mitigating the feedthrough from metal reflectors.
 Overcoming these limits requires co-optimizing the Bragg stack and electrode configuration to confine higher-order BAW modes while leveraging thickness-field excitation.

 In this work, we demonstrate a \SI{63}{GHz} SMR based on \ce{Sc_{0.3}Al_{0.7}N} with a \SI{67.6}{nm} active layer and a buried \SI{40}{nm} \ce{Pt} bottom electrode above a \ce{SiO2}/\ce{Ta2O5} Bragg reflector (8.5 pairs, \SI{28.2}{nm}/\SI{24.3}{nm}).
 Finite-element analysis (FEA) guides the stack design to confine and efficiently excite the third-order TE mode.
 The fabricated devices achieve $k^2=\SI{0.8}{\%}$ and Bode $Q$ of 51 at \SI{63}{GHz}, representing, to our knowledge, the highest operating frequency reported for an SMR to date.
-These results outline a practical pathway to compact, low-loss mmWave filters and resonators for next-generation RF front ends.
+These results outline a pathway to compact mmWave filters and resonators for next-generation RF front ends.